Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 \subsection{Ecology and epidemiology}

-The classical Fisher-KPP model and its extensions have been used in many applications, including cell biology, high energy physics, statistical physics, chemistry, ecology, and epidemiology \cite{el2019}.
+The classical Fisher-KPP model and its extensions have been used in many applications, including cell biology, high-energy physics, statistical physics, chemistry, ecology, and epidemiology \cite{el2019}.
 Along with the Fisher-KPP model, different types of nonlocal models have been discussed in this article, and we have summarised their applications in this subsection.

 In ecological systems, individuals within a population often interact nonlocally due to resource competition, predator-prey interactions, or spatial dispersal.
 Nonlocal models have been applied to study population dynamics, species coexistence, and spatial patterns in ecological communities.
 The classical Fisher-KPP equation and its extensions describe the space-time evolution of population densities \cite{skellam1951,levin2003,shigesada1995,steele1998}.
 The nonlocal Fisher-KPP equation (\ref{LIDE}) is called the ``competitive Lotka-Volterra model'' \cite{meszena2005,pigolotti2007, perthame2008}.
-It is a simple nonlocal model with many applications, e.g., nonlocal intra-specific competition in the predator-prey model \cite{pal2018bmb, banerjee2017ec, pal2019mbe, pal2019ijbc, pal2020mbe}.
+It is a simple nonlocal model with many applications, e.g., nonlocal intra-specific competition in the predator-prey model \cite{pal2018bmb, banerjee2017ec, pal2019mbe, pal2019ijbc, djilali2020, pal2020mbe, bian2017, kavallaris2023, zhou2025}, global consumption of resources \cite{calsina1994}, fear effects of prey species \cite{saha2023}, cooperative behaviour \cite{saha2024}.
 As mentioned earlier, the homogeneous solution $u=1$ can be unstable due to nonlocal interaction.
 For this, we linearize the nonlocal model (\ref{LIDE}) around the homogeneous solution $u=1$, and then applying the Fourier transform on both sides, we obtain the eigenvalue equation

 where $k$ is the wave number and $\widehat{\phi}(k)$ is the Fourier transform of the kernel function $\phi$ \cite{volpert2009, dornelas2021}.
 If we choose the kernel function as the Dirac $\delta$-function, then the nonlocal model (\ref{LIDE}) reduces to the local model (\ref{SRDE}), and the homogeneous solution $u=1$ becomes stable as $\lambda <0$ for all positive $k$ and $d$.
 The eigenvalue $\lambda$ may not maintain the negative sign for the other choices of the kernel functions.
 For example, suppose $\phi$ is a top-hat kernel function \cite{pal2018bmb, genieys2006}, then the eigenvalue equation (\ref{SEVE}) becomes